ombline/lab-beach-finder/readme.md

     └── index.ejs
 ```

-To be able to complete the project, we recommend you to follow the following steps.
+To be able to complete the project, we recommend you follow the following steps.

 ## Iteration #1: Google Map

 The first thing we are going to do is create the Google Map and add it to the `index.ejs` view.

-To do that, remember you have to access to the [Google Developers Console](https://developers.google.com/maps/) and create an API Key to use **Google Places API**.
-It's quite similar to Google Maps, so don't be worried about that.
+To do that, remember you have to use the [Google Developers Console](https://developers.google.com/maps/) to create an API Key to use **Google Places API**.
+It's quite similar to Google Maps, so don't be too concerned about the differences.

-Once you have created the API Key, add the Map in the view and we will completed the first iteration.
+Once you have created the API Key, add the Map in the view.

 :::info
 Remember to give some `height` and `width` to the map container.
 If you don't do that, you will not be able to see your map.